DawnVespero/TheBlackSunLodge/Home.md

 ---
-title: Welcome to the Black Sun Lodge
+title: "Welcome to the Black Sun Lodge"
-aliases: [Welcome to the Black Sun Lodge]
+aliases: "[Welcome to the Black Sun Lodge]"
 Type:
 sticker: lucide//home
 color: "#4b6584"